 Please report to the Outpatient Surgery Reception Desk on the second floor, where you and your family will be given a pager.
 The first page you receive means that it's time for you to go to Pre-Op to prepare for surgery, while your family remains in the waiting room with the pager.
 Your family will be paged to join you in the Pre-Op area until it is time for you to be taken to the operating room.
 Due to space constraints, please limit visitors to two family members at a time.
 You may rotate family members as you wish.
 For your safety, members of the Pre-Op surgical team may perform tests, check your medical history and take vital signs such as blood pressure and temperature.

 Once it's time for your surgery, your family will return to the waiting area, where they will be updated each hour.
-Your family can also use the surgery update monitor in the waiting area to track your progress from the operating room to Recovery and into the Post-Anesthesia Care Unit (PACU), where visitors are allowed.
+This might be a good time for them to stop by the cafeteria or Perk Place for a bite to eat, or call family members to update them on your progress.
+Your family can also check the surgery update monitor in the waiting area to track your progress from the operating room to Recovery and into the Post-Anesthesia Care Unit (PACU), where visitors are allowed.

 After your surgery is completed, you will stay in the operating room until your condition indicates you are ready to move to the Recovery Area.
 The Recovery nursing team will monitor your vital signs, surgical site, pain, level of alertness and comfort.
 It’s normal to have some pain and discomfort after surgery, and your nurse will monitor and treat your pain as prescribed by your surgeon.
 We know that your loved ones want to see you as soon as possible, but your safety and well-being are our first priority.
 Some patients may still be sleepy or possibly experience some nausea in the PACU, but we will do our best to accommodate brief visits.
 Your patience is greatly appreciated.